VykiPetr/best-test-it-server/Readme.md

 - / - Homepage
 - /signup - Signup form
 - /login - Login form
-- /projects - restaurant list
+- /projects - projects list
 - /projects/:userId/create - Add a project in a form
 - /projects/:id - project in detail
 - /profile/:id - View a profile if its your profile have edit(and other) buttons